 - 1/2 teaspoon baking powder

-Pour 1/4 cup batter into heated pan or griddle and cook until bubbles start to form on the surface and edges are golden brown.
+- Using a measuring cup, pour 1/4 cup batter into your heated pan or griddle and cook until bubbles start to form on the surface and the edges are golden brown (1-2 minutes).

-Flip and cook for an additional 1-2 minutes.
-Best served with granola and maple syrup.
+- Flip and cook for an additional 1-2 minutes.
+Best served with chopped pecans and maple syrup.